hadley/adv-r/Rcpp.md

         PKG_LIBS = $(shell "${R_HOME}/bin${R_ARCH_BIN}/Rscript.exe" -e "Rcpp:::LdFlags()")

-If you're creating a new package, you can use `Rcpp.package.skeleton( "mypackage")` to speed up the process.
+If you're creating a new package, you can use `Rcpp.package.skeleton("mypackage")` to speed up the process.
 For more details see the [Writing a package that uses Rcpp vignette](http://dirk.eddelbuettel.com/code/rcpp/Rcpp-package.pdf).

-Once you're set up, during development, after you create the C++ functions, you need to generate the files that create the R functions that call your C++ functions.
-There are currently three ways to do this, depending on your pacakge development environment:

-* `devtools::load_all` handles Rcpp files automatically.

-* In RStudio, any package building command, such as "Build and reload" or "Load all", will update the correct files

-* If building a package by hand, use `Rcpp::compileAttributes(".")`
+Once you're set up, the development process is the same as for a pure R package: modify the C++ files then run `load_all` to update your current R sessions.
+If you're building a package by hand, you can use `Rcpp::compileAttributes(".")` to compile the C++ code and create the R function stubs.

 ## Learning more